QuinteroDev/PowerBI_DataAnalysis/Readme.md

-## Iván Ruiz Quintero.
-Analysis of Service Level for Global Tech Solutions in 2020.
+## Analysis of Service Level for Global Tech Solutions in 2020.

 ## Analyze the data

 Upon initial exploration of the dataset provided by Global Tech Solutions, I identified details of delivery per line, including four columns of dates and information about locations, customers, delivery types, and organizational details.
 This dataset contained all the necessary elements to develop a service level dashboard focusing on timely versus delayed deliveries.

 ## Clean the data

 I started by uploading the provided CSV file into PowerQuery, taking the following steps to prepare the data: